puppetlabs/iac/_posts/2020-06-26-status-update.md

 ## Updating Bolt

-Thanks to the Bolt for fixing [an issue](https://github.com/puppetlabs/bolt/issues/1846) that was impacting litmus use.
+Thanks to the Bolt team for fixing [an issue](https://github.com/puppetlabs/bolt/issues/1846) that was impacting Litmus use.
 [Sheena](https://github.com/sheenaajay) [successfully updated](https://tickets.puppetlabs.com/browse/IAC-897) all our test suites to the most recent release of bolt.

 ## Community Shoutouts